 The Papillon is definitely the smallest of the Spaniels.
-Know as the butterfly dog, because of its distinctive ears, the Papillon is a happy and friendly family pet.
+Know as the butterfly dog because of its distinctive ears, and the Papillon is a happy and friendly family pet.
 It usually gets along well with everyone, including other pets.

 The Papillon is an intelligent dog and is easy to train.
 They have a high energy level and need more exercise and activity than other so-called lap dogs.
 Not enough exercise can make Papillons irritable.
 They are excellent watchdogs.